Home | Sitemap | Contact Us | Translate

 About Dickinson ISD

-Kranz Junior High is the district’s newest campus.
-The district’s second junior high is named for Eugene “Gene” Kranz, a long-time Dickinson resident and NASA pioneer who served as Mission Control Flight Director for Gemini and Apollo programs.
+The district’s second junior high, Kranz Junior High, is named for Eugene “Gene” Kranz, a long-time Dickinson resident and NASA pioneer who served as Mission Control Flight Director for Gemini and Apollo programs.
 Kranz Junior High serves half of the district’s students in grades 7-8 and is also home to the junior high STEM Academy.
 The STEM Academy has been in place at Barber Middle School the past four years serving students in grades 5-6.
 The opening of Kranz Junior High allowed the district to expand the STEM Academy to students in grades 7-8.
 The STEM Academy is open to students throughout the district to apply and is designed to increase student achievement by engaging students in innovative science, technology, engineering and math instruction.

 The district includes seven elementary campuses, Bay Colony Elementary, Calder Road Elementary, Hughes Road Elementary, K.E.
 Little Elementary, Lobit Elementary, San Leon Elementary and Silbernagel Elementary, which serve pre-kindergarten through grade four in designated attendance zones.
 Barber Middle School, Dunbar Middle School and Lobit Middle School are home to the district’s fifth and sixth grade students.
 Seventh and eighth grade students attend Kranz Junior High and McAdams Junior High and students in grades 9-12 attend Dickinson High School.
 The Dickinson Continuation Center (DCC) provides students with a nontraditional academic learning environment in order to earn a high school diploma.
 The campus works with students who due to family, work or other issues might not otherwise ever obtain a high school diploma.
 The Dickinson Alternative Learning Center (DALC) serves assigned students.
 The district also offers the Gator Academy which provides employees with a cost effective daycare option for their children ages six weeks to five years.